-Materials: role cards cut up one per student; if you have more than eight students in the class, make copies of the last two cards (the ones with no gossip on them) for every extra student in the class
+Materials: Cut up the role cards and have one for each student.
+If you have more than eight students in the class, make copies of the last two cards (the ones with no gossip on them) for every other student in the class.